Seth Burford

-Seth Burford (born March 11, 1979) is a former professional American football quarterback, playing for the NFL's then-San Diego Chargers in 2002.
+Seth Burford (born March 11, 1979) is an American former professional football quarterback, playing for the National Football League (NFL)'s then-San Diego Chargers in 2002.
 He played college football at Idaho State and then Cal Poly.

 Early life

 Burford graduated from Oakdale High School in California.

 College career

 Burford began his collegiate career playing for Idaho State, and transferred to Cal Poly after the 1998 season.

 On November 4, 2000, Burford passed for 566 yards against 24th-ranked Northern Iowa, a single-game Cal Poly record, in a 43-41 loss.
 Two days later on November 6, 2000, ESPN/USA Today selected Burford as the national Division I-AA Offensive Player of the Week.

 Professional career

+San Diego Chargers

-Before the 2002 NFL Draft Burford was regarded as a potential 4th to 7th round pick.
+Before the 2002 NFL draft Burford was regarded as a potential 4th to 7th round pick.
 Scouts praised his "size, speed and strong arm" but were concerned about his "shoulder problems and his accuracy."
-The Chargers selected Burford in the seventh round of the 2002 NFL Draft with the 216th overall pick.
+The Chargers selected Burford in the seventh round of the 2002 NFL draft with the 216th overall pick.
+He was rostered as the number-three quarterback, behind Drew Brees and Doug Flutie, with San Diego for the 2002 season, but didn't play in a regular-season game.

-Burford was rostered as the number-three quarterback, behind Drew Brees and Doug Flutie, with San Diego for the 2002 season, but didn't play in a regular-season game, before later being released the next fall after the 2003 preseason, on August 31, 2003.
+Burford was allocated to NFL Europe in 2003 to play for the Barcelona Dragons.
+He started 10 games, throwing for 1,054 yards along with eight touchdowns and three interceptions.
+Burford was released by the Chargers after the 2003 preseason, on August 31, 2003.
 Burford's best preseason game came on August 28, 2002 during a 27-3 road loss to San Francisco, as he went 4-of-6 for a team-high 50 passing yards, and also rushed for 10 yards on three carries in the exhibition finale.